Mary Phillips (suffragette): Suffrage activism

 But on 9 July 1913 she was sacked by Christabel Pankhurst who wrote saying "that you are not effective as a district organiser"; this may have been due to Phillips no longer strongly favouring militancy.
 Despite her long support working all over the country, four imprisonments and hunger strike, Phillips had to advertise her own services in 'situations wanted' in The Suffragette.
 She moved to London's East End, living in Canning Town and immediately went to work with Nora Smyth for Sylvia Pankhurst's rival East London Federation of Suffragettes, with Pankhurst, Keir Hardie, Julia Scurr, Millie Lansbury, Eveline Haverfield, Nellie Cressall and George Lansbury.
 Phillips continued to promote socialism and wrote for The Women's Dreadnought weekly for working women.
 She became the full time paid organiser for the federation working with May Billinghurst.
 In 1916 she was working for the New Constitutional Society for Women's Suffrage who did not support (or decry) militancy.

 She now went under the name of Mary Pederson or Paterson.
 Mary inspired working women such as Charlotte Drake, a seamstress and barmaid, a chemical worker's wife and mother of four children under 8 years old, to also become an activist for women's suffrage.
 Drake was interviewed on the BBC in 1968 and explained the unusual support her husband gave when she was heckled by men about a women's place in society.

 Later life

 Phillips went on to work for the United Suffragists from 1915 to 1916, and the Women's International League for Peace and Freedom and Save the Children Fund.
 Phillips edited a brewing trade news service from 1928 to 1955, and then was an editor for the Council of Social Work.
 She joined the Suffragette Fellowship and Six Point Group, and in an interview in 1955 bemoaned the 'sneaky way' women got the vote as a 'sort of anti-climax really' but 'was very good to be part of it'.

+Militant Suffragettes' Reunion

+On 18 February 1933 the Western Daily Mail reported on a reunion of suffragette "pioneers" under the auspices of the Suffragette Fellowship.
+Amongst those present were Mrs Graham Moffat, Edith How-Martyn, Edith New and Elsa Gye, as well as Phillips herself.